gearsix/sunnyt/README.md

 Future
 ------

+- _should_ add a config option to write results to a .csv file or something
 - _should_ allow user to set coordinates and date parameters for requests
 - _could_ Implement reverse geocoding to get the name of the location for the coordinates generated:
 [Google Reverse Geocoding](https://developers.google.com/maps/documentation/javascript/geocoding#ReverseGeocoding)